joniles/mpxj/mkdocs/docs/howto-start-java.md

 in the zip file contains a batch file and a shell script which show how this can be done.

-You'll find a general introduction to MPXJ's functionality [here](howto-start.md).
+You'll find a general introduction to MPXJ's functionality [here](howto-start.md), and sample Java code using MPXJ [here](https://github.com/joniles/mpxj-java-samples).